perfsonar/docs/release_candidates/4.0rc3/_sources/config_pscheduler_limits.txt

 Installing a Limit Configuration
 ********************************

-The limit configration is installed in ``/etc/pscheduler/limits.conf`` and must be readable by the ``pscheduler`` user.
+The limit configuration is installed in ``/etc/pscheduler/limits.conf`` and must be readable by the ``pscheduler`` user.
 The recommended file attributes are owner ``root``, group ``pscheduler`` and permissions `0644`.